Expedition of the Col des Beni Aïcha: Intrusion among the Beni Aïcha

 Colonel Schauenburg was held back with his thousands of soldiers by rain and wind in his sustained night march before reaching the Meraldene ravine only at eight in the morning of the next day 18 May 1837, where groups of Kabyles awaited him to counter it and to hinder its advance in Kabylia if it managed to cross the bed of Oued Isser.

 Under the command of Cheikh Ali Boushaki, the hundreds of Kabyles perched on the villages of Meraldene, Gueddara, Soumâa, Djenah and Beni Arab among others began to run and enter into an altercation with the French, and thus a whole first battalion of the 2nd light infantry regiment was launched on the regrouping of the Algerian resistance fighters to quickly seize the important position of the Col des Beni Aïcha, and which would cost dearly to the French if this seizure was delayed and remained under the control of the allies of Emir Abdelkader.

 As the Kabyles were driven back towards the descent of the villages of Baloul and Tebabkha near the course of Oued Isser on the long defile of the eastern flank of the Khachna massif, the other villages folded up on the heights and entered in line in the confrontation with the regiment infantry which then suffered some human losses in its ranks.

-A chase then began between the Kabyle insurgents and the French soldiers to take control of this unique opening between Mitidja and Kabylia, since a large reinforcement came running from Laazib Zamoum to reinforce the Beni Aïcha in their brave resistance on an ancestral land which was favorable and advantageous to them on all levels.
+A chase began between the Kabyle insurgents and the French soldiers to take control of this opening between Mitidja and Kabylia, since a large reinforcement ran from Laazib Zamoum to reinforce the Beni Aïcha in their resistance on an ancestral land which was favorable and advantageous to them on all levels.

 Ben Zamoum counterattack

 After the soldiers of Colonel Schauenburgs military column were scattered near Oued Isser during the day of 18 May 1837, an order was given to them to gather their elongated ranks into a reformed group.

-Cheikh Ben Zamoum then came from the Iflissen Lebhar region with about two thousand (2,000) Algerians to stop Colonel Schauenburgs advance towards his territory if the Beni Aïcha region failed in blocking the advance of the French invaders.
+Cheikh Ben Zamoum then came from the Iflissen Umellil region with about two thousand (2,000) Algerians to stop Colonel Schauenburgs advance towards his territory if the Beni Aïcha region failed in blocking the advance of the French invaders.

-The plain of Issers, which opened up to the French, saw the arrival of contingents from Iflissen Lebhar to stop the 2nd light infantry regiment in its dangerous advance.
+The plain of Issers, which opened up to the French, saw the arrival of contingents from Iflissen Umellil to stop the 2nd light infantry regiment in its dangerous advance.

 But the French prevented this attack of the Kabyle by knocking them down and frightening them vigorously, then the infantry and spahis moved towards the northern shore while deploying skirmishers in the distance on the sides of the mountains to protect them from the pursuit and the stalking Algerians.

 Schauenburg ordered to quickly drive out the surprised populations with their herds to accost them on the beach of Oued Merdja where no disembarkation had taken place because of the showers and hail, and this is how the Kabyle men and animals arrived at escape from the trap and the bee-eater that had been given to them.